 - Vascular disease (blood vessel disease)

-She comes with rich experience of 15 yrs in critical care illnesses and management, internal medicine including management of e-ICU and ECMO.
+She comes with rich experience 15 yrs in critical care illnesses and management, internal medicine including management of e-ICU and ECMO.